-- 03 Encourage a variety of articulated roof forms for the Double Bay Centre such as hips, gables, flat roofs, parapets and roof decks. - 04 Discourage the provision of air conditioning plant and equipment on the roofs of buildings to minimise visual impact of these services.
+- O1 Encourage highly articulated roof design that responds to building orientation and the location and character of Double Bay. - No Roof designs should create distinctive building silhouettes. - O3 Encourage a variety of articulated roof forms for the Double Bay Centre such as hips, gables, flat roofs, parapets and roof decks. - O4 Discourage the provision of air conditioning plant and equipment on the roofs of buildings to minimise visual impact of these services.

+C1 Roof design must form a coherent part of the whole building and be articulated.

+- C2

+- C3

-- C1 Roof design must form a coherent part of the whole building and be articulated. - C2 - C3 - The profile and silhouette of parapets, eaves and roof top elements must be considered in the profile and silhouette of parapets, eaves and roof top elements must be considered in the profile and silhouette building bulk and overshadowing.
-C4 - C5 - C6 the building.
+- The profile and silhouette of parapets, eaves and roof top elements must be considered in roof design.

+Roof design must minimise building bulk and overshadow.

+Air conditioning and C4

+- C5

+- Air conditioning plant and equipment must be concealed from the exterior and be within C6 the building.
 When roof plant is proposed it must be screened from neighbours and be integrated with the design of the roof and the composition of the building.